Note: This is one of a series of 8 workshops called Foundations For Connecting With God. (Click here to see the full series overview)

 Facilitator: Andy Ross

-Format: 90 minute one time workshops combining both full group teaching and debrief and smaller break out groups of 3 or 4 people for practice times.
+Format: Workshops combine both full group teaching and debrief and smaller break out groups of 3 or 4 people for practice times.
+Each workshop will be 90 minutes for the content and exercises with an optional additional 30 minutes at the end for sharing stories and reflecting on our experiences from the exercises.

 Participants can register for one, multiple, or all sessions.

-Cost: Free/Suggested $15 voluntary donation per workshop.
-Please feel no obligation to give but if you would like to make a contribution your gifts are helpful for freeing up our time to do these free workshops, create training material, and subsidize training groups for those who can’t afford the normal rates.
+Cost: Free/Suggested $15-30 voluntary donation per workshop.
+There is no obligation to give though contributions are greatly appreciated and help free up our time to do these workshops, create training material, and subsidize training groups for those who can’t afford the normal rates.
 You will see an option to make a gift when you register or you can always access the donate page.

 Prerequisites: No previous experience needed.
 Please invite your friends.